 Code Systems and Value Sets

-Refer the the LRI guide for a general discussion of Code Systems and Value sets.
-Additional constraints and guidance for the LRI_PH component profile are discussed below.
+Refer to section 4.0 of the LRI guide for a general discussion of Code Systems and Value sets.
+Additional constraints and guidance for the LRI_PH profile component are discussed below.

 LOINC

 The LOINC long common name SHOULD be sent in addition to the LOINC in order to facilitate debugging and message validation between the sender and the public health agency.
 See the Section 7 below for further guidance and examples when a valid LOINC does not exist.